rodrigocastillogl/enso-analysis/README.md

 The Data directory contains the necessary files to run the Notebook.

 Notebook:
-You can review the notebook in this repository to see the Anlaysis.
+You can review the notebook in this repository to see the Analysis.